sergiocordobam/sergiocordobam/README.md

 - 🌱 I’m currently learning **PHP and Laravel**

-- 📫 How to reach me **scordobamuriel@gmail.com**
+- 📫 How to reach me: **scordobamuriel@gmail.com**

-- ⚡ Fun fact **I am part of the Organización Estudiantil, a group focused on planning events for the educational community.
+- ⚡ Fun fact: **I am part of the Organización Estudiantil, a group focused on planning events for the educational community.
 There I constantly put into practice skills such as teamwork and logistical management.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">